quvi007/quvi007.github.io/teaching_hsc_22_rev.md

 <hr>

 ## Updates:
-From next week, hopefully there will be offline classes as well.
+- From next week, hopefully there will be offline classes as well.
+- This batch will continue upto the last of September.
+(2 months remaining)
 <hr>

 ## Lectures and Resources: